 Objectives and Content

-The lectures will cover formal genre requirements including text structure, language, tables and figures, citations etc., as well as practical tips.
-The students will also be given practical experience through evaluating the writing handicraft in published articles, and through presenting their findings orally in various formats.
-Ethical challenges of doing science and the role of being a scientist will be addressed in group discussions.
+The course will cover formal genre requirements including text structure, language, tables and figures, citations etc., as well as practical tips to get on with writing.
+The students will also assess writing styles in published articles, write and present in various formats.
+We also discuss ethics of science and research, and what meands to be a researcher.

 Required Previous Knowledge